michaelavila/UITableViewDataSource-RACExtensions/README.md

 ## License

-UITableViewDataSource-RACExtensions is available under the GPLv2 license.
+UITableViewDataSource-RACExtensions is available under the MIT license.
 See the LICENSE file for more info.